Billingegroup/cookiecutter/doc/source/cookiecutter_guide.rst

 2. Cookiecutter workflow
 ------------------------

-1. Type ``cookiecutter https://github.com/billingegroup/cookiecutter`` inside the package directory
+1. Type ``cookiecutter https://github.com/billingegroup/cookiecutter`` inside the package directory.

-2. .
-Answer the questions as the following -- note that (default) means to hit enter without modifying anything:
+2. Answer the questions as the following -- note that (default) means to hit enter without modifying anything:

    1. (May occur if it is not the first time you have installed) Is it okay to delete: (y)